johnnyshields/mongoid_classy_denorm/README.md

 class Customer
   include Mongoid::Document
-  include Mongoid::Alize
+  include Mongoid::EmbedDenorm

   field :name,  type: String

   has_many :appointments

-  embedded_denorm :appointments, as: :denorm_appointments do
+  embed_denorm :appointments, as: :denorm_appointments do

     # you can set custom extensions specific to your denormalized models
     # just like with normal embedded objects